How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 But taxes and accounting are knowledge work.
 Clients have no clue how difficult or impactful something maybe when they ask for help.

-So it falls on you as the professional in the room to educate them and ensure they’re paying for all the value being delivered.
+Therefore, as a professional, it is your responsibility to educate clients.
+This will ensure they’re paying for all the value being delivered.

 That includes knowledge and expertise, not just time and labor.